henspace/text2lesson-docs/docs/learning-trail/examples.md

 # Example lessons

-The easiest way to learn _Text2Lesson_ lesson is to look at some examples.
+The easiest way to learn _Text2Lesson_ is to look at some examples.
 All of these are also included in the _Example quizzes_ book in _Text2Lesson_'s remote library.